-1-4 absences - proportionate % subtracted from Class Participation grade 5+ absences - 2% subtracted per absence from overall course grade Arriving 10 minutes late on 4 occasions = 1 absence.
+1 absence - No penalty.
+Everyone gets 1 freebie :-) 2-4 absences - proportionate % subtracted from Class Participation grade 5+ absences - 2% subtracted per absence from overall course grade Arriving 10 minutes late on 4 occasions = 1 absence.

-(I don't subtract points for excused absences, but they will still affect your performance so please contact me if you are gravely ill or expect to miss multiple classes so that I can try to help you catch up!
+I don't subtract points for excused absences, but they will still affect your performance so please contact me if you are gravely ill or expect to miss multiple classes so that I can try to help you catch up!